ale94mleon/BindFlow/docs/source/guides/customizing.md

 :animate: fade-in-slide-down
 :icon: rocket

-Note that we are collecting 20 samples (`samples: 20`), and in the `mdp/complex/prod` step, exactly 20 frames are output (`nsteps / nstxout-compressed`).
-This ensures that the size of the final workflow (which strongly depends on the XTC files) remains as compact as necessary.
+Note that we are collecting 20 samples (`samples: 20`), and in the `mdp/complex/prod` step, exactly 20 frames are output (`nsteps / nstxout-compressed`) on each XTC file.
+This configuration ensures the final workflow requires minimal storage, as its size primarily depends on the XTC files.

 Additionally, note that a high amount of memory is allocated for the execution of calculations (`cluster/options/mem = 10GB`).
-This is necessary because [gmx_MMPBSA](https://valdes-tresanco-ms.github.io/gmx_MMPBSA/dev/) is memory-intensive, leveraging MPI to process frames in parallel.
-As a result, it requires a significant amount of memory.
+This is necessary because [gmx_MMPBSA](https://valdes-tresanco-ms.github.io/gmx_MMPBSA/dev/) is memory-intensive, as it uses MPI to process frames in parallel.
 As a general rule, allocate at least 1 GB of memory per thread specified in the `{py:func}`bindflow.runners.calculate` function.

 ````{tab} Soluble protein-ligand system
 ```yaml